s-fadel/twitter-project/README.md

 TWITTER APPLICATION 💻
-Välkommen till våran twitter app, för att använda vår app behöver du.
+Welcome to our twitter app, to use our app you need:

-1. Registrera användare
+1. Register users
-2. Logga in på din registrerade användare
-3. Skapa ett inlägg
-4. Klicka på ditt användarnamn för att komma in på din profil.
-Där kan du se bland annat bio, användarnamn, hemstad m.m.
+2. Log in to your registered user
+3. Create a post
+4. Click on your username to access your profile.
+There you can see, among other things, bio, username, hometown, etc.

+Clone this repository to your local machine.
+Install dependencies by running npm install in the project directory.
+Start the development server by running npm start.